Toilet paper orientation

 Some toilet roll holders or dispensers allow the toilet paper to hang in front of (over) or behind (under) the roll when it is placed parallel to the wall.
 This divides opinions about which orientation is better.
-Arguments range from aesthetics, hospitality, ease of access, and cleanliness to paper conservation, ease of detaching sheets, and compatibility with pets.
+Arguments range from aesthetics, hospitality, ease of access, and cleanliness, to paper conservation, ease of detaching sheets, and compatibility with pets.

-The US advice column Ask Ann Landers reported that the subject was the most controversial issue in the column's history and, at 15,000 letters in 1986, provoked the highest number of responses.
+This issue was the topic of a 1977 Ask Ann Landers column, where it was occasionally reconsidered and often mentioned.
+In a 1986 speech, Landers claimed it was the most popular column, attracting 15,000 letters.

 The case study of "toilet paper orientation" has been used as a teaching tool in instructing sociology students in the practice of social constructionism.

+History

+The inventor of perforated toilet paper and of the toilet paper holder, Seth Wheeler, showed in his patents the toilet paper hanging in the over orientation as opposed to under.

 Arguments

 The main reasons given by people to explain why they hang their toilet paper a given way are ease of grabbing and habit.

 The over position reduces the risk of accidentally brushing the wall or cabinet with one's knuckles, potentially transferring grime and germs; makes it easier to visually locate and to grasp the loose end; gives the option to fold over the last sheet to show that the room has been cleaned; and is generally the intended direction of viewing for the manufacturer's branding, so patterned toilet paper looks better this way.

-The under position provides a tidier appearance, in that the loose end can be more hidden from view; reduces the risk of a toddler or a house pet such as a cat unrolling the toilet paper when batting at the roll; and in a recreational vehicle may reduce unrolling during driving.
+The under position provides a more tidy appearance, in that the loose end can be more hidden from view; reduces the risk of a toddler or a house pet such as a cat unrolling the toilet paper when batting at the roll; and in a recreational vehicle may reduce unrolling during driving.

 Partisans have claimed that each method makes it easier to tear the toilet paper on a perforated sheet boundary.

-The over position is shown in illustrations with the first patents for a free-hanging toilet-roll holders, issued in 1891.

 Various toilet paper dispensers are available which avoid the question of over or under orientation; for example, single sheet dispensers, jumbo roll dispensers in which the toilet roll is perpendicular to the wall, and twin roll dispensers.
 Swivelling toilet paper dispensers have been developed which allow the paper to be unrolled in either direction.